miwermi/DA-team-proj/README.md

 ## Machine Learning Model
 Our goal for this project is to use K-Means unsupervised machine learning.
 We plan on starting with Linear Regression, and exploring Multi-Linear Regression analysis in R.  We are also exploring other analyses, possibly a 2 Way ANOVA looking at game players, and game play time agains the category and meachanics data.
 Because there are so many features in both the category and mechanics data, we plan to use PCA to reduce these number of features.
 We are also interested in cluster using Kmeans and the elbow method to see if some of the data are grouped differently than they are currently labelled by BoardGameGeeks.
-You will find our provisional Machine Learning in the file, [Machine_Learning.ipynb]( https://github.com/miwermi/DA-team-proj/blob/main/Machine_Learning.ipynb).

 Currently we are looking to input game play time, player min/max, 'best' game by votes both raw and weighted, complexity, site views, category, and game mechanics.

-A couple possible hypotheses:  Games with more people, longer play times, higher compexity should be clustered together and include labels like "civilization", "building", "campaigns".
+- A couple possible hypotheses:  Games with more people, longer play times, higher compexity should be clustered together and include labels like "civilization", "building", "campaigns".
 Are there games with fewer people, with shorter play times that also cluster together under categories or mechanics?
 Any outliers?

+### Preliminary Preprocessing
 The preliminary data preprocessing for the machine learning analysis was done by splitting the board game mechanics column into 6 columns within Excel.
 Then, a list of all the mechanics was generated in Jupyter Notebook using the following code:
 ```
 mechanics = [] columns = ['boardgamemechanic1', 'boardgamemechanic2', 'boardgamemechanic3', 'boardgamemechanic4', 'boardgamemechanic5', 'boardgamemechanic6'] for column in columns: for mechanic in df[column]: if mechanic not in mechanics: mechanics.append(mechanic)